oVirt/ovirt-site/source/release/4.4.0/index.md

  - [BZ 1740644](https://bugzilla.redhat.com/1740644) **[nmstate] Add config option for Host deployment with nmstate**

-   The new configuration option VdsmUseNmstate enables that every host with cluster compatibility level >= 4.4 will be deployed with nmstate.
+   The current release adds a configuration option, VdsmUseNmstate, which you can use to enable nmstate on every new host with cluster compatibility level >= 4.4.

  - [BZ 1427717](https://bugzilla.redhat.com/1427717) **[RFE] Create and/or select affinity group upon VM creation.**

-   Feature:

-Select affinity groups when creating or editing a VM or a host.
+   The current release adds the ability for you to select affinity groups while creating or editing a virtual machine (VM) or host.
+Previously, you could only add a VM or host by editing an affinity group.

-Reason:

-Previously to add a VM to an affinity group, the user had to navigate to clusters -> cluster details -> affinity groups and edit a group.

-When creating many VMs, this process was slow.

-Result:

-In the VM and host dialogs, it is now possible to add the entity to an affinity group on the same tab where the VM is added to affinity labels.

  - [BZ 1482465](https://bugzilla.redhat.com/1482465) **[RFE] Add sorting for Cluster's columns**